rchain/architecture-docs/execution_model/rhovm.rst

 -------------------------------------------------------------------

 From the perspective of a traditional software platform, the notion of “parallel” VM instances is redundant; it is assumed that VM instances operate independently of each other.
 Hence, there is no "global" RhoVM.
 At any given moment, there is a multiplex of replicated VM instances running on nodes across the network - each executing and validating state transitions for their associated namespaces.
 Because an instance of RhoVM exists for each namespace, the distributed key-value database, which stores the state of the VM, also exists for each.

+The global state of RhoVM (if such a global data structure existed) would be an enormous, shared tuplespace consisting of all the keys and values that ever existed on the platform.
+Fortunately, that method for

 This design choice of many virtual machines executing "in parallel" constitutes system-level concurrency on the RChain platform, where instruction-level concurrency is given by Rholang.
 Hence, when this publication refers to a single instance of RhoVM, it is assumed that there are a multiplex of RhoVM instances simultaneously executing a different set of contracts in a different namespace.